phax/en16931-cii2ubl/README.md

 This library is licensed under the Apache License Version 2.0.

+The binary releases are available on Maven Central at https://repo1.maven.org/maven2/com/helger/en16931-cii2ubl/ and below.

 # Usage

 This is a pure Java library and not a self-contained conversion tool.